-FrontRunner will run seven days a week, with peak service every 15 minutes.
+FrontRunner will run seven days a week,1 with peak service every 15 minutes.
 New or upgraded bus routes will give more people access to seven-day a week frequent service.
-Approximately 70% of Transit-Supportive Areas will have access to fixed-route service within a 1⁄2 mile walk, including 87% within Equity Focus Areas.5 total routes with frequent service (0 new frequent bus routes)
+Approximately 70% of Transit-Supportive Areas will have access to fixed-route service within a 1⁄2 mile walk, including 87% within Equity Focus Areas.5 additional residents3 within 1/2 mile of a frequent UTA route additional iobs3 of areas that can support transit4 of Equity Focus Areas5 that can support transit within 1/2 mile of any UTA route